bmehder/NostalgiaPHP/content/collections/dox/blink-a-tiny-reactive-layer.md

 title: Don't Blink!
 date: 2025-09-20
 tags: js, slank, blink, reactivity
-excerpt: Blink (Slank) is a minimalist reactivity library.
-It’s not React, it’s not Svelte — just a few lines of code that make small sites feel alive without build tools.
+description: Blink is a tiny JavaScript reactivity layer — no framework, no bundler, no virtual DOM.
+Just signals, effects, and simple state management you can copy-paste into any project.
+excerpt: Blink is a tiny JavaScript reactivity layer — no framework, no bundler, no virtual DOM.
+Just signals, effects, and simple state management you can copy-paste into any project.
 ---

 # Don't Blink!

 ## Blink: A Tiny Reactivity Layer

 Sometimes you want a little bit of state and reactivity in your project — but you don’t want to bring in a whole framework, a bundler, or a giant runtime.
-That’s where Blink (published on npm as Slank) comes in.
+That’s where Blink comes in.

 Blink is only a few lines of JavaScript.
-You can copy-paste it into a file, or install it from npm if you like.
+You can copy-paste it into a file, or install it from npm or a cdn if you like.
 It gives you three exports: explicit, implicit, and fx.

 ```js
 let subscriber = null